Rihanna’s Savage X Fenty Show Is Returning With Performances From Rosalia & More

-Following the success of Rihanna’s Savage X Fenty show on Amazon last September, Prime Video will be airing a second fashion show to celebrate the fashion brand’s Fall 2020 collection next month.
-The Savage X Fenty Show Vol. 2, on which Rihanna will serve as executive producer and creative director, will arrive on Amazon on October 2, and include performances from Rosalia, Travis Scott, Bad Bunny, Ella Mai, Miguel, Mustard, and Roddy Ricch.
+Following the success of Rihanna’s Savage X Fenty show on Amazon last September, Prime Video will be airing a second fashion show to celebrate the fashion brand’s Autumn 2020 collection next month.
+The Savage X Fenty Show Vol. 2, on which Rihanna will serve as executive producer and creative director, will arrive on Amazon on 2nd October, and include performances from Rosalia, Travis Scott, Bad Bunny, Ella Mai, Miguel, Mustard, and Roddy Ricch.

 According to a press release, the event will see Savage X Fenty veterans Bella Hadid, Big Sean, Cara Delevingne, Christian Combs, Normani, and Paloma Elsesser returning to wear the latest Savage X Fenty styles.
 Lizzo, Demi Moore, Erika Jayne, Gigi Goode, Irina Shayk, Laura Harrier, Paris Hilton, Rico Nasty, Shea Couleé, Willow Smith, Chika, Miss 5th Avenue, Jaida Essence Hall, and “many more” will also be joining.